Testimony of Matthew Black

 I was raised in Oak Forest Illinois where I heard the Gospel from the youth pastor, Mike Harding at Oak Forest Baptist Temple (Dr. Bill Schroeder was the pastor).
 Pastor Schroeder and Pastor Harding evangelized my mom and my brother, and suddenly I was riding a bus to church on Sundays and hearing the gospel!

-They picked me up on a bus as a kid.
 When I was 8 years old, my mom divorced my dad.
 I moved about 800 miles away from my dad, with my twin sister, Tammie, and my mom.
 My mother was working most of the time, so my sister and I had very little supervision.
 By the time I was 14 I had been arrested on several occasions for drinking alcohol as a minor, stealing a car, and doing drugs.
 I had run away from home, and was in a rock band singing and playing the guitar.
 I was smoking two packs of cigarettes a day when I had the money to buy them.

 At that time I thought I had everything.
 I could feel good anytime with a drink, and I had fun playing music with my band.
 But the real truth is that I was empty on the inside.
 I tried to keep myself busy so I wouldn’t have to think about reality.
 I caused a lot of problems for my family by running away and living in a rebellious way.